 This report outlines the advancement performed on the PLEGS project.
 The project focuses on developing a robotic exoskeleton that aids children with spinal cord injury in learning to walk in a way that mimics the proper gait of a child.
 The exoskeleton should also provide gait feedback to the therapist so that the data can be used in improving the child’s therapy.
-This semester’s goal was to get the motors sequenced to the gait data.
+This semester’s target objective was to get the motors sequenced to the gait data.
 The three major objectives were completed for the implementation of the motors to the exoskeleton.
 First, it was imperative to drive the motors with the microcontroller, then we needed to interpret the potentiometer readings with the microcontroller, and lastly we needed to provide lower extremity range of motion with the motors.
 Software tests were designed in order to accomplish the driving of the motors with the microcontroller and providing the lower extremity range of motion with the motors.
 A hardware setup including a motor, wave-gear and potentiometer was constructed to read the analog voltages from the potentiometer.
 We have achieved an accuracy of 0.083% in the potentiometer readings and have implemented the gait data into the motors.
 The primary focus of this semester was to drive and control the motors with the proper gait data.
 Next semester we plan to implement various data acquisition sensors such as EMG and force sensors and focus on the impedance control of the motors while developing a working exoskeleton prototype.